1871fotc/fotc/docs/cemetery/finding-graves.md

 <!-- Map links -->
 [map]: ../assets/toowong-cemetery-map-alt.jpg "Click to expand the map.
 Use Back to return to this page"

+There are 34 Portions in the cemetery, numbered 1 to 30 and also 2A, 7A, 15A, 29A.
+Each Section can contain up to 40 graves and the graves are often in two rows within the section.

 Portion numbers are shown on signs throughout the cemetery.

 ![Portion Sign](../assets/portion-sign.jpg){ width="100%" }